 7.2.
 Set up your Google Search Console account

 The second tool we think is important to set up is Google Search Console.
-We’ve already created this step by step guide on ‘How to add your website to Google Search Console.
 We recommend going through all steps and you will be all set!
 In brief, these are the steps you’ll need to follow: